ngjunsiang/laymansguide-src/content/season12/issue146/issue146.md

 Take a look at your Device Manager in Control Panel.
 What do you see?

 ![screenshot of Device Manager in Windows 10]({attach}/season12/issue146/issue146_01.jpg)
-<small>Device Manager in Windows 10
-Note that what you are seeing are not the actual hardware (which the OS cannot possibly know).
+<small>Device Manager in Windows 10<br />Note that what you are seeing are not the actual hardware (which the OS cannot possibly know).
 These are interfaces to the hardware.</small>

 A whole set of drivers and interfaces which the OS uses to carry out its work.